yt-project/yt/CONTRIBUTING.rst

 We provide a brief introduction to submitting changes here.  yt thrives on the strength of its communities (http://arxiv.org/abs/1301.7064 has further discussion) and we encourage contributions from any user.
-While we do not discuss version control, Mercurial or the advanced usage of BitBucket in detail here, we do provide an outline of how to submit changes and we are happy to provide further assistance or guidance.
+While we do not discuss version control, git, or the advanced usage of GitHub in detail here, we do provide an outline of how to submit changes and we are happy to provide further assistance or guidance.